-46. The artist exemption legislation and guidelines set out a series of technical legal tests which must be satisfied by an Appellant in order to avail of the exemption.
-In this appeal, I determine that REDACTED does not satisfy the requisite legal tests, in particular paragraph 7(2)(b) of The Guidelines and I determine that the Appellant is not entitled to avail of the exemption pursuant to s.195 TCA 1997.
+- 50. The artist exemption legislation and guidelines set out a series of technical legal tests which must be satisfied by an Appellant in order to avail of the exemption.
+In this appeal, I determine that REDACTED does not satisfy the requisite legal tests, in particular paragraph 7(2) (a) or (b) of the Guidelines and I determine that the Appellant is not entitled to avail of the exemption pursuant to s.195 TCA 1997. - 51.
 This appeal is determined in accordance with s.949AL TCA 1997.

 CHARLIE PHELAN

 APPEAL COMMISSIONER

-10 JUNE 2020
+22 OCTOBER 2020

-Appendix 1
+Appendix I